 - Use the right tools.
 The biggest difference between client management’s past and future is the tools we choose to use.
 So make sure, at a minimum, you’re choosing a collaborative work management platform and CRM that automate your most basic client interactions to help overcome growing pains from these upcoming trends.

-Don’t have a work management platform you absolutely love yet?
+Wondering what is the best client management software?
 Give Wrike’s free trial a go and see all the ways you can use it to improve your client management strategy.